Before you go hunting, make sure you know your prey ...

 "This is a thriller of massive proportions.
 The cast of interesting and conflicted characters are always easy to identify.
 Within the structure of a conventional suspense novel, Deon Meyer has inserted a twisty mystery that enhances and encourages the enjoyment readers will find here."

 The World of The Heart of the Hunter

-Karoo Road: This is the dirt road Thobela used to try and escape the attentions of his pursuers — probably the most spectacular dirt track in the Upper Karoo, running from Beaufort West to Loxton.
+Karoo Road: This is the dirt road Thobela used to try and escape the attention of his pursuers — probably the most spectacular dirt track in the Upper Karoo, running from Beaufort West to Loxton.

-Big Dog: What is that bike the fugetive is on, and what can it do?
+Big Dog: What is that bike the fugitive is on, and what can it do?
 The famous BMW R 1150 GS 'borrowed' by Thobela to evade everybody hunting him.
 First manufactured in 1999, the motorcycle became a legend, and one of the most category-defining machines of recent times.
 Some enthusiasts still maintain that the 1150 GS Adventure was the best dual-purpose bike ever built.